Water splitting: Electrolysis

-In power-to-gas production schemes, the excess power or off peak power created by wind generators or solar arrays is used for load balancing of the energy grid by storing and later injecting the hydrogen into the natural gas grid.

 Production of hydrogen from water is energy intensive.
-Potential electrical energy supplies include hydropower, wind turbines, or photovoltaic cells.
-Usually, the electricity consumed is more valuable than the hydrogen produced so this method has not been widely used.
+Usually, the electricity consumed is more valuable than the hydrogen produced, so this method has not been widely used.
 In contrast with low-temperature electrolysis, high-temperature electrolysis (HTE) of water converts more of the initial heat energy into chemical energy (hydrogen), potentially doubling efficiency to about 50%.
 Because some of the energy in HTE is supplied in the form of heat, less of the energy must be converted twice (from heat to electricity, and then to chemical form), and so the process is more efficient.

-Currently energy efficiency for electrolytic water splitting is 60% - 70%.
+High-temperature electrolysis (also HTE or steam electrolysis) is a method for the production of hydrogen from water with oxygen as a by-product.

 Water splitting in photosynthesis

-A version of water splitting occurs in photosynthesis, but the electrons are shunted, not to protons, but to the electron transport chain in photosystem II.
-The electrons are used to convert carbon dioxide into sugars.
+A version of water splitting occurs in photosynthesis but the electrons are shunted, not to protons, but to the electron transport chain in photosystem II.
+The electrons are used to reduce carbon dioxide, which eventually becomes incorporated into sugars.

-When photosystem I gets photo-excited, electron transfer reactions get initiated, which results in reduction of a series of electron acceptors, eventually reducing NADP+ to NADPH and PS I is oxidized.
-The oxidized photosystem I captures electrons from photosystem II through a series of steps involving agents like plastoquinone, cytochromes and plastocyanine.
-The photosystem II then brings about water oxidation resulting in evolution of oxygen, the reaction being catalyzed by CaMn4O5 clusters embedded in complex protein environment; the complex is known as oxygen evolving complex (OEC).
+Photo-excitation of photosystem I initiates electron transfer to a series of electron acceptors, eventually reducing NADP+ to NADPH.
+The oxidized photosystem I captures electrons from photosystem II through a series of steps involving plastoquinone, cytochromes, and plastocyanin.
+Oxidized photosystem II oxidizes the oxygen-evolving complex (OEC), which converts water into O2 and protons.
+Since the active site of the OEC contains manganese, much research has aimed at synthetic Mn compounds as catalysts for water oxidation.

 In biological hydrogen production, the electrons produced by the photosystem are shunted not to a chemical synthesis apparatus but to hydrogenases, resulting in formation of H2.
 This biohydrogen is produced in a bioreactor.

 Photoelectrochemical water splitting

 Using electricity produced by photovoltaic systems potentially offers the cleanest way to produce hydrogen, other than nuclear, wind, geothermal, and hydroelectric.
 Again, water is broken down into hydrogen and oxygen by electrolysis, but the electrical energy is obtained by a photoelectrochemical cell (PEC) process.
 The system is also named artificial photosynthesis.

+Catalysis and proton-relay membranes are often the focus on development.

 Photocatalytic water splitting

-The conversion of solar energy to hydrogen by means of water splitting process is a way to achieve clean and renewable energy.
-This process can be more efficient if it is assisted by photocatalysts suspended directly in water rather than a photovoltaic or an electrolytic system, so that the reaction takes place in one step.
+The conversion of solar energy into hydrogen by means of water splitting process might be more efficient if it is assisted by photocatalysts suspended in water rather than a photovoltaic or an electrolytic system, so that the reaction takes place in one step.

 Radiolysis

-Nuclear radiation routinely breaks water bonds, in the Mponeng gold mine, South Africa, researchers found in a naturally high radiation zone, a community dominated by a new phylotype of Desulfotomaculum, feeding on primarily radiolytically produced H2.
-Spent nuclear fuel is also being investigated as a potential source of hydrogen.
+Energetic nuclear radiation can break the chemical bonds of a water molecule.
+In the Mponeng gold mine, South Africa, researchers found in a naturally high radiation zone a community dominated by Desulforudis audaxviator, a new phylotype of Desulfotomaculum, feeding on primarily radiolytically produced H2.